jbcodeforce/flink-studies/e-com-sale-simulator/README.md

 # E-commerce rela-time analytics

-This demonstration, is to presnet a real-time data processing with Kafka combine with Flink analytics capabilities.
+This demonstration, is to present a real-time data processing with Kafka combined with Flink analytics capabilities.

 An online retail company wants to analyze customer behavior and sales performance in real-time.
 They need to track user actions, purchases, and inventory levels to make quick business decisions and optimize their operations.

 Data to generate:

-* User actions (page views, product clicks, add to cart)
+* User actions (page views, product clicks, add to cart events)
 * Purchases
 * Inventory updates